 bridesmaids, dad or anyone else who holds a special place in your heart!

-When we hand you your wedding album at the end of this, we want you to say,
+When I hand you your wedding album at the end of this, I want you to say,

 “WOW!”
 Not because these photos are gorgeous (which they will be) but a

 “WOW!” from the story it tells.
 If you want to get ready at home because that’s

 what is meaningful to you, let’s make it happen.
 If you decide to not have a

 creative session and go see your grandma at the nursing home instead, then

 let’s please make it happen!
 If you and your fiance had your first date at a tiny

 little ice cream place and it means the world to you two, then by all means, let’s